stuart-thackray/pi_gpio_web/README.md

 # Getting running

-This program requires has a dependency on erlang which can be pulled using.
+This program has a dependency on erlang which can be pulled using.

     sudo apt-get -y install erlang